Interaction between an impurity and nonlinear excitations in a polariton condensate: The theoretical model and Lagrangian approach

 Equations (\ref{Dy1})-(\ref{Dy7}) are the key results of this work, which describe the interaction of an impurity and a bright soliton in the polariton condensate.
-It is worth noting that the above equations without the dissipation (i.e., $P_{0}=\sigma=\chi=0$) reproduce the result of Ref.~\cite{Forinash1994}.
-According to Eqs.~(\ref{Dy1}) and (\ref{Dy2}), the intrinsic nonequilibrium properties of the polariton condensates directly affect the soliton's center position $z$ and the amplitude $\eta$, as well as the impurity's amplitude $a[t] \lambda[t]^{1/2}$.
-Since $\phi$ does not appear in Eqs.~(\ref{Dy1}) and (\ref{Dy2})), which are relevant for our purpose, Eq. (\ref{Dy6}) for $\dot{\phi}$ is not important.
+Note that without the dissipation (i.e., $P_{0}=\sigma=\chi=0$), the above equations obviously reproduce the result of Ref.~\cite{Forinash1994}.
+According to Eqs.~(\ref{Dy1}),~(\ref{Dy2}) and (\ref{Dy3}), the non-equilibrium nature of the polariton condensates will directly affect the soliton's center position $z$ and its amplitude $\eta$, as well as the impurity's amplitude $a[t] \lambda[t]^{1/2}$.
+Since $\phi$ does not appear in Eqs.~(\ref{Dy1}) and (\ref{Dy2}), the relevant equations for our study, Eq. (\ref{Dy6}) for $\dot{\phi}$ is not important.
 Equation (\ref{Dy3}), on the other hand, is crucial because it shows that the moving soliton excites the local mode.
-Note, the algebraic Eq. (\ref{Dy7}) without the soliton ($\eta=0$) gives the correct value $\lambda=\gamma$ for the spatial decay of the impurity mode.
+Note, Eq. (\ref{Dy7}) without the soliton ($\eta=0$) gives the correct value $\lambda=\gamma$ for the spatial decay of the impurity mode.